 The area of Mendoza is packed with incredible bodegas (vineyards) producing world class Malbec and Merlot wines.
 To explore the wineries, you can join a guided tour – most of them also include lunch – or opt to visit by bike.

-At a leisurely pace, you can go from bodega to bodega and in each one have a tour of the vineyards, of the cellar and a (few) sampling of wine at the end.
+At a leisurely pace, you can go from bodega to bodega and, in each one, have a tour of the vineyards and cellar and a (few) sampling of wine at the end.
 Needless to say, you can also buy several bottles of wine to bring home with you.

 Traveling to Mendoza?
-Make sure to check out my posts A Guide To The Most Fun Things To Do In Mendoza, Argentina and 13 Fantastic Wineries In Mendoza.
+Make sure to check out my posts A Guide To The Most Fun Things To Do In Mendoza, Argentina for more inspiration on places to visit near the city, and Fantastic Wineries In Mendoza for ideas on what wineries to visit.

 Have a proper asado